isomerpages/pa-cck/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Please note that our website is under maintenance.
-We will be back shortly!
+notification: Our website is under construction.
+Watch this space for exciting updates!
 sections:
   - hero:
       background: /images/CCK_Home_1.jpg